 Servicing

-You are bound to have lots of adventures up and down those hills on a mountain electric bike.
-You will get to explore a lot of nature but the thing about electric mountain bikes is that they need a lot of servicing.
-The tires, brakes, and gears, along with the suspension will need servicing every now and then.
+The thing about electric mountain bikes is that they need a lot of servicing.
+The tires, brakes, and gears, along with the suspension will need servicing now and then.

 However, your battery and motor are more likely to survive without service but in case your motor stops working, it is replaceable.
-Nevertheless, Electric mountain bikes are as low maintenance as normal mountain bikes.
-Although you will need to change things like brake pads, gear, and the chain more frequently.
+However, you will need to change things like brake pads, gear, and the chain more frequently.

 FAQs